 These sticks feel extremely organic when playing on drums.
 They’re a great tool for lowering volume slightly, but not as low as you would with standard brushes.

 They’re also great for playing on cajons.
 Many drummers don’t like playing cajons since they can’t use sticks anymore.
-These Broomsticks will change the game.
+I used to be one of those drummers.
+However, the day someone suggested I just use plastic or wooden brushes, I found out that it’s really not that bad after all.
+These Broomsticks are perfect for that.

 The Jazz Telescopics are Promark’s take on the standard wire brush.
-They’re very bright on the drums, creating a tone that will cut through mixes fairly easily.
-They’re also very durable.
+They’re very bright on the drums, creating a tone that will cut through mixes surprisingly easily as far as brushes are concerned.

 They sit somewhere in the middle of being light and heavy.
 This means they’re an all-purpose tool for any situations where you need to use brushes.
 They’re easy on the hands and they sound great on the drums.

-Overall, these brushes just work in every way.
+Overall, these brushes will cover most of what you may need them for.
 If you’re looking for a reliable pair to get the job done, the Promark Jazz Telescopic brushes are a great option to go with.
-The wires tend to bend if you’re not careful.
-So, just be wary of that.

 Why Are Brushes Mostly Used in Jazz?